Tag: decision architecture

 In many enterprises:

-So AI creates clarity — but no one feels close to empowered to use it.
+AI creates clarity — but no one feels empowered to act on it.

 When Insights Multiply, Confidence Shrinks